-Again, through AppSec Flow it is possible for the team to create playbooks that describe the requirements to be followed and how they should be working within software security.
+Again, through our AppSec tool it is possible for the team to create playbooks that describe the requirements to be followed and how they should be working within software security.

 Once these documents describe the structure, it’s possible to link them to the analysis ensuring that the recommendations and guidelines will be followed even if the developer has no direct knowledge.
 In the same way, playbooks can create prescriptive testing and validation guidelines that speed up the team’s day-to-day applicability.